 Requirements for a non-root user to run the installer

-In Linux environments, Remedy with Smart IT can be installed by either a root or non-root user.
-Installing as a non-root user allows a user to maintain the Smart IT software without the assistance of a system administrator.
+In Linux environments, BMC Digital Workplace can be installed by a root or non-root user.
+Installing as a non-root user allows a user to maintain BMC Digital Workplace without the assistance of a system administrator.

-This procedure is part of the Preparing for installation of Smart IT process.
+This procedure is part of the Preparing for installation of BMC Digital Workplace process.
 Make sure that the previous steps in this process have been completed.

-Before a non-root user runs the Smart IT installer
+Before a non-root user runs the BMC Digital Workplace installer

-A system administrator must ensure that the non-root user account has read, write, and execute (rwx) access to the following directories and their files on each server that will be part of the Smart IT cluster:
+A system administrator must ensure that the non-root user account has read, write, and execute (rwx) access to the following directories and their files on each server that will be part of the BMC Digital Workplace cluster:

 - .profile file in your home directory (write and execute permission)

 - opt/bmc (If this directory does not exist, you must create it, and set the permissions.)

 A system administrator must review (and potentially modify) the /etc/security/limits.conf file to ensure that the

 open files limit [ ulimit –n ] section of the shell is set to 16384.

 When you install as a non-root user, you must update the system configuration files manually.
 The installation script prompts you to do so and instructs you to start a shell where you have root access or full read and write permission.